Zohair-coder/whats-in-your-fridge/README.md

 To run the app, make sure you have [node](https://nodejs.org/en/) installed.

-Go into the api directory and run `npm i`.
+Go into the api directory and run `npm install`.
-Then go into the client directory and run `npm i`.
+Then go into the client directory and run `npm install`.

 Once the dependencies are installed, we can run the app.